 2. Scenario-Based Speech Data

-Scenario-based speech data is a form of natural language collection where speakers are asked to come up with their own voice commands based on a provided scenario.
+Scenario-based speech data is a form of natural language collection.
+We ask speakers to come up with their own voice commands based on a provided scenario.

-For example, a participant could be asked to come up with a variety of ways of asking Alexa for directions, or to spontaneously come up with a list of commands they may give to a banking app.
+For example, we ask a participant to come up with a variety of ways of asking Alexa for directions.
+Additionally, they might come up with a list of commands they may give to a banking app.

-Prompt: You would like to be taken to your favorite restaurant.
+Prompt: You want to go to your favorite restaurant.
 How would you ask your device to navigate to the restaurant?

 Therefore, scenario-based speech data provides variety both in what is said and how it’s said.